FOUR SPEED FAN CIRCUITRY SIMPLIFIED

 Why Four Speeds?

 Why not?
 I know two speeds is definitely not enough

 for a Mark VIII fan, because the full speed is overkill most of the

 time.
 Three speeds might be ok and the above diagram can easily

-be adjusted to make that work by eliminating relay
+be adjusted to make it into a 3-speed controller by simply eliminating relay

 speeds just seemed about